acmsigsoft/EmpiricalStandards/docs/ActionResearch.md

 - [ ]	provides supplemental materials such as interview guide(s), coding schemes, coding examples, decision rules, or extended chain-of-evidence tables
 - [ ]	uses direct quotations extensively
-- [ ]   validates results using member checking, dialogical interviewing, feedback from non-participant practitioners or research audits of coding by advisors or other researchers
+- [ ]   validates results using member checking, dialogical interviewing<sup>[4](#myfootnote1)</sup>, feedback from non-participant practitioners or research audits of coding by advisors or other researchers
 - [ ]   findings plausibly transferable to other contexts
 - [ ]   triangulation across quantitative and qualitative data
 </checklist>